tpd1001/cka-resources/README.md

 * the response is not in scope

 in the from: or to: sections,
- each hyphen prefix is a rule and they are all OR'd together. ie. only need to match one rule without a hyphen prefix it is a criteria for a rule and they are all AND'd together. ie. must match ALL criteria
+ each hyphen prefix is a rule and they are all OR'd together. i.e. only need to match one rule without a hyphen prefix it is a criteria for a rule and they are all AND'd together. i.e. must match ALL criteria

 ## Storage